mattpcasanova/opendoors/APPLE_DEVELOPER_SETUP.md

 - Manage signing for you
 - Handle both development and distribution certificates

-**Option:** You can also manually generate certificates in Apple Developer Portal, but EAS makes it much easier.
+**Alternative:** You can also manually generate certificates in Apple Developer Portal, but EAS makes it much easier.

+**Timeline:** Do this when you're ready to run `eas build --platform ios --profile production` (before launch).

 ---